swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 open(filename, "w").write(genbankdata)
 ```

 Note that all we did was get the data and dump it to a file here; we will go through the data and look at what is inside later.
-Note: this code snipped (and `retreivegbk.py`) contain a syntax error--fix the syntax error and give your local version of the script your email address.
+Note: this code snippet (and `retreivegbk.py`) contain a syntax error--fix the syntax error and give your local version of the script your email address.
 You want to tell NCBI who you are as a matter of politeness (they are giving you data for free).
 In case your script goes horribly wrong, and you mistakenly launch a denial-of-service attack against NCBI, NCBI might send you an email letting you know.
 The guidelines for automated download of data from NCBI include the guidance
 >In order not to overload the E-utility servers, NCBI recommends that users post no more than three URL requests per second and limit large jobs to either weekends or between 9:00 PM and 5:00 AM Eastern time during weekdays.

 Easy Exercise: